Skip to content

 • At least something with comparable performance to the Snapdragon 865*

-OBS 1: I have specified 6GB of RAM as a minimum requirement for the emulator, yet, when playing for a long time, I would advise you to close the emulator once every 50-60 minutes and restart the phone.
+I specified 6GB of RAM as a minimum requirement for the emulator, but I would advise you to close it once every 50-60 minutes and restart the phone.
 If you don't, there's a chance that it will crash due to a lack of RAM from Yuzu's memory leaks.
 And while you can run most VNs with 6GB of RAM, other games could require even greater amounts of RAM.

-OBS 2: While the Snapdragon 865 is the recommended SoC for running most of the Switch library, I wouldn't recommend using it for anything too demanding.
-This SoC was quite good with all the VNs I tested, so in that respect I don't think you'll have a problem even if you use a weaker SoC.
-That being said, I tried it with the 732g as well, but it stuttered in a good number of VNs.
-Therefore, I believe that something stronger than the 732g will be able to run most VNs on this emulator.
+While the Snapdragon 865 is the official recommended SoC, it might struggle with particularly demanding games.
+Nevertheless, this SoC performed well with all the VNs I tested.
+I also tried emulating with the Snapdragon 732g as well, but it stuttered in a good number of VNs.
+Therefore, I believe that something stronger than the Snapdragon 732g will be able to run most VNs on this emulator.

 All the information on how to set up the emulator can be found here and here.
 The setup is straightforward with links to every necessary resource.
 There's even a brief explanation of the customized drivers that I mentioned earlier.
 With that, you can now read your VNs on your phone!

-OBS: Only use it if your phone can't run the other emulators on this list, or if you want to test something that doesn't work on the other two.
+Only use ExaGear if your phone can't run the other emulators on the page, or if you want to test something that doesn't work on the other Windows emulators.

 Well, let's start by talking about ExaGear.
 It was a paid project whose focus was essentially to run 32-bit Windows programs on Android.
 As I've mentioned before, even though I referred to them as "Windows emulators", the truth is that they are nothing more than Wine emulators.